SvanBoxel/figma-exporter/README.md

 const client = new FigmaExporter("<your_figma_token>", "<file_id>");
 ```

 3. Then, declare the list of [Figma nodes](https://www.figma.com/plugin-docs/api/nodes/) in your project you want to export.
-The module accepts both node names and node ids.
+The module accepts both node names and node ids and can handle `PAGE`, `CANVAS`, and `FRAME` types.
 The example below will collect information about 6 Figma nodes:

 ```js
 const filter = {